Benchmarking Quantum Controllers

-As quantum computers scale up in size and utility, the performance of control systems becomes a critical factor in making the best of any quantum processing unit.
-Existing gate-level benchmarks evaluate the overall performance of quantum computers but do not allow for individual assessment of the controller quality, which instead operates at the pulse level.
-At Quantum Machines, we proposed pulse-level metrics based on the operational feedback latency of the controller in its quantum-classical computation.
-These metrics aim at evaluating the quantum-classical integration and feedback capabilities of any quantum control technology, to push towards useful quantum computers.
+As quantum computers scale up in size and utility, the performance of control systems becomes a critical factor in making them useful quantum processing units.
+Existing gate-level benchmarks evaluate the overall performance of quantum computers but do not allow for individual assessment of the controller quality, which is a critical aspect of the pulse-level quantum machine, as a proposed pulse-level metric to quantify feedback latency of the controller in its quantum–classical computation.
+These metrics aim at evaluating the quantum–classical integration and feedback capabilities of any quantum control technology, both towards scalable quantum computers.

 Feedback Timescales